Rabbi Stephen Wise Goodman

 Rabbi Goodman’s first congregation was at Temple Shalom in Floral Park New York, where the cantor introduced him to Linda Beth Henry, a professional pianist just enrolling at the Hebrew Union College.
 Eleven months after their first date at the ballet, they were married on a radiant June afternoon.
 While Linda started her rabbinic studies in Jerusalem, Steve served a small congregation in Beersheba, and also attended classes in Jerusalem.

-Linda went on to serve as the first female rabbi at Temple Emanu-El in Manhattan, and has served as the rabbi of Union Temple in Brooklyn since 1992, and received a Doctor of Ministry degree in 1999.
+Linda went on to serve as the first female rabbi at Temple Emanu-El in Manhattan, received a Doctor of Ministry degree in 1999, and serves as Rabbi emerita at Union Temple in Brooklyn.

 Rabbi Stephen Goodman has served as an assistant Rabbi in Short Hills, New Jersey, and was active in pro-choice and hunger relief organizations.
 In 1985, he decided to become a lawyer and pursue his interest in social action.
 He enrolled at the Law School of New York University, receiving a scholarship for students planning to work in the public interest.
 Since 1988, when he graduated from law school, he has worked for the New York City Housing Authority, specializing in civil rights issues, and he has been a member of the board of the Nassau County chapter of the New York Civil Liberties Union.